estruyf/github-project-labeling/README.md

 Manage your issues with GitHub project labels.
 When you add an issue to a project, this webhook will automatically add the project's status to the issue.
 Same thing when you move an project card to another status, the webhook will update the issue's label.

+> Read more on the implementation at [Using GitHub Project webhooks to manage labeling issues](https://www.eliostruyf.com/github-project-webhooks-manage-labeling-issues)

 ## Prerequisites

 ### GitHub App